chesslablab/spablab/README.md

 npm install
 ```

-Add the following entry to your `/etc/hosts` file:
+Add the following entry to your `/etc/hosts` file.

 ```
 127.0.0.1       www.chesslablab.com